DavidNiessen/react-handbook/05-use-popcorn/README.md

 # Content:

 - 1: The useEffect Hook
+- 2: The useLayoutEffect Hook
-- 2: The useRef Hook
+- 3: The useRef Hook
-- 3: useState vs useRef
+- 4: useState vs useRef
-- 4: Custom Hooks
+- 5: Custom Hooks

 # -> 1: The useEffect Hook

 The useEffect Hook allows you to perform side effects in your components.<br>
 Some examples of side effects are: fetching data, directly updating the DOM, and timers.<br>
 You should use one useEffect for each side effect.

+The useEffect Hook is executed **after** the component was painted to the screen.

 **IMPORTANT**: Side effects should **<u>never</u>** be performed outside the useEffect Hook.